Cuprate/cuprate/books/architecture/src/storage/common/service/requests.md

 Quite obviously:
 - Read requests are for retrieving various data from the database
-- Write requests are for writing data to the databases
+- Write requests are for writing data to the database